InternetFriendsAdventures/InternetFriendsAdventures.github.io/_posts/2016-08-29-Flock-Drama.md

 #### Video 2
 [Link to video 2](https://www.youtube.com/watch?v=BIZDW5Li3PI)

-After puffers mod was removed we had a conversation about it.
+After Puffers mod was removed we had a conversation about it.
 The video is of the conversation immediately afterwards.
 I would like to thank Drama Queen for uploading this video because without you we would be stuck with with no proof of what actually happened.
 It is evidently intended to intimidate me in some way, though after seeing these two videos back to back, I suspect that Drama Queen may have some mental disabilities.
-This video shows no evidence of puffer doing anything wrong.
-This video only shows evidence of me doing something that would be grounds for a ban, puffer is still in the clear.
+This video shows no evidence of Puffer doing anything wrong.
+This video only shows evidence of me doing something that would be grounds for a ban, Puffer is still in the clear.
 Please keep in mind that I have circumvented this ban in order to distribute this link to you, so honestly it accomplished nothing anyway.
 I will however, respect the ban other than when absolutely necessary (like now).